aifa-gov-it/spending-pha-database-initialization/README.md

   ```
   $ docker exec -it <container_name> /bin/bash
+  ```

-  Where <container_name> is the container name you want to get into.
+  Where `<container_name>` is the container name you want to get into.
 Once you are in, you are running as root user.
-Use “su - oracle” to run as oracle user.
+Use `su - oracle` to run as oracle user.
 To exit of container, use “exit” just like a regular ssh connection.
-  ```

   The first database setup takes about 5 to 8 minutes.
-Logs are kept under /home/oracle/setup/log.
-To check whether the database setup is successful, check the log file “/home/oracle/setup/log/setupDB.log“.
-If “Done !
-The database is ready for use .” is shown, the database setup was successful.
+Logs are kept under `/home/oracle/setup/log`.
+To check whether the database setup is successful, check the log file `/home/oracle/setup/log/setupDB.log`.
+If `Done !
+The database is ready for use .` is shown, the database setup was successful.

   The restart of container takes less than 1 minute just to start the database and its listener.
-The startup log is “/home/oracle/setup/log/startupDB.log”
+The startup log is `/home/oracle/setup/log/startupDB.log`